dahavens/pen-leviathan/README.md

 - To check that is worked, run `portfwd` to list the forwards.

 Now we can use the forwarding rules to get a remote desktop session via a call like `rdesktop 127.0.0.1:3333`

+### Pass the hash
+The metasploit module that we can use to run the pass-the-hash attack is called `psexec`